Bicycle Chain Length Calculator

 It's generally better to err on the side of a slightly longer chain, as it can be shortened if necessary.

-Use this calculator as a helpful tool in determining your bike's chain length, but always double-check with professional resources or a bike mechanic for the best results.
+Use this calculator as a helpful tool in determining your bike's chain length and chain links, but always double-check with professional resources or a bike mechanic for the best results.

 Related Calculators